 Best Things To Do in Maui

 Maui's various attractions and activities cater to just about every interest.
-While adventurers hike the dormant Haleakala volcano, more relaxed travelers can soak up the sun on one of many shorelines or test the fairways at one of the island's 14 golf courses.
+While adventurers hike the dormant Haleakala volcano or fly above it on a helicopter tour, more relaxed travelers can soak up the sun on one of many shorelines or test the fairways at one of the island's 14 golf courses.
 But Maui isn't just for beach bums and active types: The island offers up its own history and culture at sites like Iao Valley State Park, Banyan Tree Park and the Old Lahaina Luau.
 And those traveling with kids can learn all about Hawaii's underwater residents at the Maui Ocean Center.

 - #1View all PhotosRead More

 To find excellent views of Maui's beautiful coastline, all you need to do is drive.
 The Road to Hana is a scenic highway (Highway 360) that twists through the lush rainforest and past the cascading waterfalls that line the island's eastern shore.
 Most people start their trip in Kahului (home to Maui's main airport) with the intention of motoring 55 miles to Hana.
 The trip isn't always easy: The route often surprises unfamiliar drivers with hairpin turns.
 But those who decide to step on the gas aren't sorry they did.
 Despite all the hype and mental preparation, travelers are regularly surprised by the drive's beauty.